cdown/chrisdown.name/_posts/2018-01-02-in-defence-of-swap.md

 analogy, and requires somewhat more understanding of memory management to reason about.

-This post is mostly aimed at those who administrate Linux systems and are interested in hearing the counterpoints to running with undersized/no swap or running with `vm.swappiness` set to 0.
+This post is mostly aimed at those who administer Linux systems and are interested in hearing the counterpoints to running with undersized/no swap or running with `vm.swappiness` set to 0.